singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 We need to extract the downloaded package and change its folder name.
 These actions both differ depending on your operating system, yet are usually fairly simple.

-In this example on Linux we open terminal (in Windows, your command prompt) and write the following commands (change to your download and site location, file name and site name):
+In this example on Linux we open a terminal window and write the following commands in terminal (change to your download location, file name and site name):

 ```
 cd 'download-location'
 tar xvzf ink_linux_amd64.tar.gz --directory 'download-location'
-cd 'site-location'
 mv ink_linux_amd64 my-site-name
-cd my-site-name
+cd 'site-location/my-site-name'
 mkdir bin
 mv ink '/bin/ink.linux'
 ```

 The first line simply takes us to the location of the downloaded package (change to your download location).
 The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag, simply change to your site location.
 The third line takes us to the location where just now unpacked the folder to and the fourth line renames the directory we unpacked to our chosen site name.

-In the first line we enter the newly renamed directory (substitute my-site-directory with the location of your site root) and in the second line we create a bin folder, while in the third and final line we move and rename the ink executable to the bin folder (change to your location and preferred file name).
+In the fifth line we enter the newly renamed directory (substitute my-site-name with the location of your site root) and in the sixth line we create a bin folder, while in the seventh and final line we move and rename the ink executable to the bin folder (change to your location and preferred file name).

 #### 2B.
 Windows: Extract and prepare InkPaper
-Windows users: instead of doing everything in command prompt, we advice you use the GUI and a compression tool of your choice.
+Instead of doing everything in command prompt, we advice you use the GUI and a compression tool of your choice.

 To put it in a few words, you need to download both the windows and the linux versions and then you need to move both to a new bin folder.
 Furthermore you need to rename both executables, so you can distinguish the linux version from the windows version.

+After downloading try to run the following two sets, changing the directories to fit with your system, by substituting download-location and my-site-location with their actual locations.
+And the Windows section of our quick guide again assumes you have 7z installed.

 We get the Windows version: